Laptop Tips

 Changing Fan Speed Through Third-Party Applications

-Again, if your laptop has heat sensors and fan controllers, you can also use third-party applications instead of Windows built-in settings.
-Some famous applications like ASUS FanXpert+ (for Windows) and smsFanControl (for Apple Macbook) let you monitor the system’s temperature and control the fan speed.
-These applications usually take the help of 4-pin fans which use a pulse width modulated voltages to respond to temperature changes.
-It is worth mentioning that many laptops didn’t have any controllable cooling fan.
+Similarly, if your laptop has a thermal sensor and fan controller, you can also use a third-party app instead of the Windows built-in settings.
+Some well-known apps like ASUS FanXpert (for Windows) and smsFanControl (for Apple MacBook) allow you to monitor the temperature of your system and control the fan speed.
+These applications typically require the help of 4-pin fans that use pulse-width modulation voltages in response to temperature changes.
+It’s worth mentioning that many laptops don’t have a controllable cooling fan.

 Also Read: How to Fix Laptop Fan Making Loud Noise

-If you have any other queries regarding your laptop, we highly recommend you visit our tips section.
+If you have any other questions regarding your laptop, we highly recommend visiting our tips section.

 Harris Zahid